Frankenstein

 Notes

 MLA Citation (style guide)Shelley, Mary Wollstonecraft.
 Frankenstein.
-Waterville, ME, Kennebec Large Print, 2009.
+Kennebec Large Print, 2009.

 Record Information